jamesncox/mealzys/NOTES.md

 [x] 8.
 Look up normalize before_action. -> not necessary.
 Put it in views/recipe/show to normalize meal type name.

-9. Don't forget OmniAuth!
+[x] 9.
+Don't forget OmniAuth!
 Daniel says he prefers google I think.

 10. Eventually create a Measurement model with attributes :unit, :quantity
     a. will create a dropdown for unit, quantity and ingredient objects with blank fields.

-11. Update views/recipes/_form.html.erb to display 10(ish) fields for the ingredients/quantity/unit instead of using the times loop in the controller.
-Trying to fix the issue of having some data persisted during update.

-12. Add validations for restrictions so a user has to choose an already create restriction instead of creating same one multiple times.
+11. Add validations for restrictions so a user has to choose an already create restriction instead of creating same one multiple times.